milomedia/tilix/_includes/whatwedo-2.md

 ### SME

 TILIX. provides a range of packaged services to small and medium size enterprises.
+Our SME clients have going concerns but are not fully grown.
+They look to TILIX. for help with:

-Our SME clients have successfully navigated invent and deploy stages in developing their businesses.
-They look to TILIX. for help with
+- Optimising existing operations with sustaining innovations.

-- Optimising existing operations with sustaining innovation
+- Rearrange or rewrite (data, software, etc.) to improve efficiency.
-- Introducing a new wave of disruption.
+- Introducing new waves of disruption.